DevsArtisans/GCSW-Service/Readme.md

-This is Github Integration with Jira validation
+This is Github Integration with Jira validation ouigougouigougoug